Zarbuz/FileToVox/README.md

 # Installation

 Go to the [release](https://github.com/Zarbuz/SchematicToVox/releases) page and download the lastest version of FileToVox.
 Be sure to download the binary and not the source code.

-You also need to install the .NET Core Runtime Library : https://dotnet.microsoft.com/download/dotnet-core/current/runtime Then extract the content of zip file in the folder of your choice.
+** You need to install the .NET Core Runtime Library : https://dotnet.microsoft.com/download/dotnet-core/current/runtime **
+Then extract the content of zip file in the folder of your choice.

 ## config.txt